pcantrell/swift-evolution/proposals/NNNN-method-keypaths.md

 In general, if and only if `T.m` evaluates to an unbound method of type `(T) -> (A) -> B`, then:

-- `\T.m` should evaluate to a key path of type `KeyPath<T, (A) -> B>`, and
+- `\T.m` will evaluate to a key path of type `KeyPath<T, (A) -> B>`, and
-- given `var x: T`, the expression `x[keyPath: \.m]` should be equivalent to the expression `x.m`.
+- given `var x: T`, the expression `x[keyPath: \.m]` will be equivalent to the expression `x.m`.

-Note that this specification strives to parallel the existing behavior of unbound methods, and not forge new design ground other that extending their capabilities to key paths.
+Note that this phrasing aims to extend the current behavior of key paths according to existing precedent set by unbound methods, and does not seek to make any novel design decisions or solve additional problems beyond that.
 In particular, just as with unbound methods:

-- You may optionally provide argument names to disambiguate methods with the same name, and optionally omit argument names if the method reference is unambiguous without them:
+- You may provide argument names to disambiguate methods with the same name, and may omit argument names if the method reference is unambiguous without them:

     ```swift
     \Array<String>.reversed            // OK (reversed() has no args)